koleaby4/smart-choice/README.md

 that we are using JS arrow-functions, which are currently [not supported by IE browser](https://caniuse.com/#feat=arrow-functions).<br>
 We raised [issue 27](https://github.com/koleaby4/smart-choice/issues/27) to address this limitation in the future.
 1. Full list of open tickets can be found [here](https://github.com/koleaby4/smart-choice/issues?q=is%3Aopen)

+# Choice of fonts and colours

+The application is targeting people who wish to apply analytical approach to their decision making.<br>
+Based on this it was decided to use:
+-	neutral greyscale theme to minimise distraction
+-	conveying confidence corporate ‘blue’ colour for primary buttons
+-	danger/alerting ‘red’ colour for deletion icons / buttons
+-	functional and easy to read ‘Roboto’ font

 # Tools used